Last Updated on August 6, 2022

-TIP – There are TWO water taxi docks in Belize City that service Caye Caulker: the San Pedro Express (that goes to Caye Caulker too) and Ocean Ferry.
+TIP – There are TWO water taxi docks in Belize City that offer services from Belize City to Caye Caulker: the San Pedro Express (that despite the name, goes to Caye Caulker too) and Ocean Ferry.
 The taxis will automatically take you to the San Pedro Express if you say you are going to Caye Caulker.
-For extreme budget watchers, you’ll save $3USD by using Ocean Ferry.
-A return to Caye Caulker from the San Pedro Express is: $25USD.
+A return ticket from Belize City to Caye Caulker on the San Pedro Express is: $30USD.

 Return tickets are open ended and are valid for 3 months.
 Just don’t lose it!
-Mine got a little bit wet and wrinkly (even though I kept it in my wallet!) but it was still accepted.
+Mine got a little bit wet and wrinkly (even though I kept it in my wallet, that’s the humidity for you!) but it was still accepted.